 Every year, we run an annual car survey where tens of thousands of people tell us about their current car and how reliable it is.
 Based on feedback from current Volkswagen owners, we have reliability data for new cars aged up to three years old, and also cars aged between three and eight years old.

-We surveyed online 47,013 members of the general public covering 55,833 cars.
+Table notes: Online, we surveyed 47,013 members of the general public covering 55,833 cars.
 Survey in field December 2019 to February 2020.

 On the flipside, Volkswagens can be rather expensive second-hand buys.